steviegt6/dml-rs/README.md

 Free, open-source reimplementation of `display_mouse_lock` ([Native Mouse Lock](https://marketplace.yoyogames.com/assets/9857/native-mouse-lock)) in Rust.
 Written because I felt like it.
 And because it was easy.

+# Notes

+- Considerably smaller binary - 3 kilobytes as opposed to 90 kilobytes.
+- Lack of `display_mouse_bounds` support.
+  - Low priority as it is not used in [HoloCure](https://kay-yu.itch.io/holocure), which is what I wrote this for.
+- No \*nix support.
+  - AFAIK, Native Mouse Lock is Windows-only as well, but I'd like to support \*nix at some point.
+Feel free to PR.

 # Building

 ## Requirements